front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

 ### Batching

-Batching, in this context is the process of grouping every data that is required so that they could be retrieved in an efficient manner.
-In the example above, let's suppose that our category contained 10 products "PANT-01", "PANT-02", …, "PANT-10".
+In this context, batching is the process of grouping every data that is required so that they could be retrieved in an efficient manner.
+In the example above, let's suppose that our category contained 10 products `PANT-01`, `PANT-02`, …, `PANT-10`.

 If the remote API had a way to do it, we could leverage batching to fetch all product inventories with a single remote API call to an endpoint like https://inventory.example.com/stocks?skus=PANT-01,PANT-02,…,PANT-10.